Railways Eid Train Operation Gets Passengers Overwhelming Response - UrduPoint

 Railways' Eid Train Operation Gets Passengers' Overwhelming Response

-ISLAMABAD, May 2 (UrduPoint / Pakistan Point News - 2nd May, 2023 ) :The special trains on Eid ul Fitr introduced by Pakistan Railways had received an overwhelming response from thousands of travellers who visited their loved ones in their native towns.
+ISLAMABAD, May 7 (UrduPoint / Pakistan Point News - 7th May, 2023 ) :The special trains on Eid ul Fitr introduced by Pakistan Railways had received an overwhelming response from thousands of travelers who visited their loved ones in their native towns.

 The passengers have expressed their gratitude to Pakistan Railways for facilitating them on Eid through special trains which saved their precious time and money.